thoughtbot/maybe_haskell/release/maybe_haskell.md

 ```

 Astute readers may notice that we could reduce this to one pattern by using
-`fmap` -- this is left as an exercise.
+`fmap`.
+This is left as an exercise.

 What about the case where the first argument is `Left`?
 At first this seems
-trivial: there's no use inspecting the second value, we know something has
+trivial: there's no use inspecting the second value because we know something has
-already failed so let's pass that along, right?
+already failed, so let's pass that along, right?
 Well, what if the second value
 was also an error?
 Which error should we keep?
 Either way we discard one of
-them, and any potential loss of information should be met with pause.
+them.
+Any potential loss of information should be met with pause.

-It [turns out][gist], it doesn't matter -- at least not as far as the
+It [turns out][gist], it doesn't matter, at least not as far as the
 Applicative Laws are concerned.
 If choosing one over the other had violated any
-of the laws, we would've had our answer.
+of the laws, we would have had our answer.
 Beyond those, we don't know how this
 instance will eventually be used by end-users and we can't say which is the
 "right" choice standing here now.